neutralinojs/neutralinojs.github.io/docs/contributing/frequently-asked-questions.md

 ### What should I do when I get `Missing permission to execute the native method: <namespace.func>` error ?

 This error occurs when permissions are not given to execute a specific native method.
 To be able to run this function, add the `namespace.func` to the `nativeAllowList`.
 To allow all functions of the particular namespace, use `namespace.*`.
 Check [here](https://neutralino.js.org/docs/configuration/neutralino.config.json/#nativeallowlist-string) to learn more about allowlists.

+### `yarn global add @neutralinojs/neu` doesn't complete the installation process.

+When `yarn` is used to install `neu`, the output shows `success Installed "@neutralinojs/neu"`.
+But neu commands don't work even after installation. `which neu` outputs nothing.
+Check [here](https://github.com/neutralinojs/neutralinojs-cli/issues/64) for further information about the issue.

+This error is more of an yarn issue.
+To fix it, the user needs to add `yarn global bin` to `$PATH` i.e. `export PATH="$(yarn global bin):$PATH"`.
+For more information, check official documentation of yarn [here](https://classic.yarnpkg.com/en/docs/cli/global).